Incubation Humidity Guide

 Let me explain this.
 The relative humidity is the percentage of water moisture held in the air, and it changes when the air temperature changes.

-This is one reason why there is a variation between incubators for ‘the right’ incubation humidity.
+This is one reason why a variation exists between incubators for ‘the right’ incubation humidity.

 Still-air incubators require a higher operating temperature which means they need to operate at a lower humidity for the same hatch rate.

-We can increase this by adding water, and we can let the humidity decrease (to a point) by not adding water.
-We cannot decrease it further than this point (I call it the background humidity) since incubators do not have the option for drying the air that’s coming into them!
+We can increase this by adding water and decrease it (to a point) by not adding water.
+We cannot reduce it further than a certain point (I call it the background humidity) since incubators do not have the option for drying the air that’s drawn into them!

 Egg weight loss during incubation